Astalaseven/twitter-rss/README.md

     sudo supervisord -n -c ~/twitter-rss/supervisord.conf

+and place it in the right place to be launch on startup:

+    sudo mv ~/twitter-rss/supervisord.conf /etc/supervisor/

 Gunicorn will launch a webserver that can be used to create new feeds, and launch a script to update the feeds.